Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Discussion and Conclusion

 Spiking neural networks offer a compelling model of temporal computation for embodied systems, drawing inspiration from biological principles while promising advantages in energy efficiency and dynamic signal processing.
 Previous work has demonstrated that SNNs can be applied to continuous control, often via equation-based controllers \citep{slijkhuis2023closed, agliati2025spiking} or local adaptation frameworks such as the Neural Engineering Framework \citep{dewolf2016spiking, iacob2020models, marrero2024novel}.
 Yet these approaches typically remain limited to low-dimensional tasks or constrained by analytical assumptions.
 Our work demonstrates that, when equipped with modern training tools adapted from deep learning, spiking architectures like the Pred-Control SNN can scale to high-dimensional robotic control.
 To our knowledge, this is the first demonstration of a fully spiking, end-to-end trainable predictive-control architecture operating in high-DoF continuous robotic arm tasks, helping to close a long-standing gap between biologically inspired modeling and practical machine learning.
 This positions our study beyond earlier demonstrations of spiking controllers, showing that deep-learning–style methods enable SNNs to function as competitive continuous controllers rather than as proof-of-concept demonstrations.

 By training our Pred-Control SNN using surrogate gradients and evaluating a suite of architectural extensions, we systematically identified several components that significantly affect performance and learning dynamics.
 Adaptive thresholds improved neuron participation and supported sparse activity patterns when well-tuned, consistent with prior findings on adaptive spiking neurons in classification settings \citep{yin2021accurate}.
 Decaying thresholds enabled silent neurons to reactivate over time, serving as an effective alternative to static lower-bound activity constraints.
 Spike regularization reduced bursting but required careful calibration to avoid performance loss.
 Learning time constants, especially on a per-neuron basis in log space, offered flexibility to compensate for poor initialization, echoing stabilization strategies such as fluctuation-driven initialization \citep{rossbroich2022fluctuation}, provided that their learning rates were sufficiently high.
 Additionally, loss shaping and latent space compression translated well from ANN training, aiding credit assignment and signal precision within the constraints of sparse spiking dynamics.
+Viewed together, learnable time constants, adaptive thresholds, and latent-space compression address complementary aspects of temporal credit assignment in spiking predictive control.
+However, their combined effect enable stable, fast, and competitive spiking control.

+A central insight emerging from our results is that prediction accuracy does not directly translate to control quality.
+While the non-spiking baselines achieve substantially lower long-horizon Prediction MSE, this advantage does not yield superior task-level performance.
+Instead, the Pred-Control SNN achieves comparable or better control despite less accurate autoregressive predictions.
+This suggests that effective control requires a predictive model that is sufficiently expressive to capture task-relevant dynamics and provide stable gradients for policy optimization, rather than one that minimizes prediction error in isolation.
+From a model-based control perspective, this aligns with the notion that approximate forward models can be entirely sufficient for planning and control when errors remain structured and bounded.